 No. The Simi Valley Chamber of Commerce is a nonprofit business-supporting entity separate from the City of Simi Valley.
 We secure permits from the City to host the Street Fair on City property, and part of our permit process includes providing Business Tax Certificates numbers for all our vendors.
 We do not make the tax laws or enforce them.
 Refer to the City's website here: https://simivalley.hdlgov.com/.

 No. We require vendors to keep their merchandise, marketing, and sound inside their booth, which is the space paid for with registration.
 Please do not do any business outside this space.

-No. We require vendors to each maintain their own space.
+No. We require vendors to each register their own space.
 This is part of the legal agreement of the Street Fair application, and it keeps everyone accountable.

-Before the event, you might want to promote your booth in your social media, email lists, and in your physical store location, if you have one.
+Before the event, promote your booth in your social media, email lists, and in your physical store location, if you have one.
 We provide resources to help you on the Vendor Resources page of this site.
 You can even use the logo provided in the resources to indicate that you will be participating.

 On the day of the event, visitors receive a program with an alphabetical listing of all the booths and their locations/number.
 Make sure you have registered with the name you want printed in the program, so people can find you.

 Yes!
 We offer Concierge Service (formerly called vendor assistance or Gator service).
 To take advantage of this service, purchase Concierge Service ($15) on our registration website, and we will send you Concierge Service passes to use.
 You may also call and pay for Concierge Service on the phone at 805-526-3900.